Agile Change Management — What Is It?

 Rather than running a single 26.22-mile marathon in one race to reach a big goal, agile change management works in more achievable and evolving sprints.
 Done right, agile change management uses speed, autonomy, and collaboration to break down silos and create higher levels of performance through greater levels of stakeholder engagement.

 Basic Elements Change

-To succeed, all organizational change plans need to incorporate the following change management basics:
+Based on change management simulation data, all successful organizational change plans need to incorporate the following change management basics:

 How Agile Change Management Is Different